How democracy was dismantled in Hong Kong in 2021

 Associated Press

-The crackdown, which took root 18 months ago with the enactment of the National Security Law, played out this year as the world’s two major powers, the United States and China, battled over democracy and good governance.

-The Biden administration has been sharply critical of China’s moves in Hong Kong as it tries to support democracy globally and deepen ties with other democracies in the face of China’s rise.
-China, ruled by the Communist Party, has pointed out flaws in American democracy and argued that its own system has delivered both stability and a better response to COVID-19 compared to what it describes as chaos in the United States.
+Again and again throughout the year, the city’s authorities and the central government in Beijing stamped out nearly everything the pro-democracy movement had stood for.
+Activists fled abroad or were locked up under the draconian National Security Law imposed on the city 18 months ago.
+Unions and other independent organizations closed down.

+Where once Hong Kong allowed “open opposition and questioning of the government’s core policies and legitimacy … any meaningful policy debates will now take place among a small circle of government loyalists,” said Kurt Tong, partner at The Asia Group and former U.S. consul general in Hong Kong and Macao.

-Hong Kong, a former British colony that was seen as a bastion of freedom after its return to China in 1997, has gone through an overhaul of its political system and a crackdown on political dissent as Beijing and Hong Kong authorities sought to suppress anti-government sentiment that led to months of political strife in 2019.
+The days when the former British colony was considered a bastion of freedom fade in memory.
+Returned to China in 1997, Hong Kong has endured an overhaul of its political system and a crackdown on political dissent.
+Authorities sought to suppress antigovernment sentiment that led to months of political strife in 2019.

-On Wednesday, Hong Kong police raided the office of online pro-democracy news outlet Stand News and arrested six people — two current and former editors and four former board members including popular singer Denise Ho — for alleged sedition under a colonial-era crime ordinance.
+The most recent example was Wednesday’s raid by Hong Kong police on the online pro-democracy news outlet Stand News.
+Seven people were arrested — among them two current and former editors and four former board members, including a popular singer, Denise Ho — for alleged sedition under a colonial-era ordinance.

-Stand News is the second media outlet in Hong Kong to cease operations after being targeted by authorities, following the now-defunct Apple Daily newspaper which shut down earlier this year after authorities raided its offices for a second time and froze millions in assets.
+Stand News is the second media outlet to shut down after being targeted by Hong Kong authorities.
+The Apple Daily newspaper closed earlier in 2021 after authorities raided its offices for a second time and froze millions in assets.

-A string of arrests of activists and election law amendments this year have all but quashed the pro-democracy movement in the city.
+“Democracy has been under a sustained assault for well over a year in Hong Kong,” said Luke de Pulford, a coordinator for the London-based Inter-Parliamentary Alliance on China, a group of legislators from democratic countries focused on relations with China.
+“No democracy can function without a free press.”

+“If no critical information is able to be published about the administration in Hong Kong or in China, then what last vestiges of democracy there were, I think we have to say, have been snuffed out.”

+In a string of tweets, Hong Kong activist Nathan Law called upon the world to “publish about Hong Kong … (and) about the brave journalists who risk so much.”
+Law, who fled to London after the security law was implemented, said he feared “a domino effect” that would lead other outlets to close.

-More than 100 pro-democracy figures and others have been arrested under the National Security Law, which penalizes actions seen as separatist or subverting the Hong Kong or Chinese governments.
+Little remains of Hong Kong’s pro-democracy movement.
+More than 100 pro-democracy figures and others have been arrested under the security law, which penalizes actions seen as separatist or subverting the Hong Kong or Chinese governments.

-That includes 47 people charged with subversion under the new law in February over their roles in an unofficial primary election held in 2020 to determine the best candidates to field in planned legislative elections.
+That includes 47 people charged with subversion in February over their roles in an unofficial primary election held in 2020 to determine the best candidates to field in planned legislative elections.

 Authorities accused the activists of subversion, saying they planned to win a majority and use it to paralyze the government and eventually force Hong Kong leader Carrie Lam to step down.